Setting goals for permaculture design projects: The G in GOBRADIME stands for Goals!

 Today our focus is on you, the designer, and on setting clear, actionable goals for your permaculture design project.

-Setting goals is super important, but sometimes this task is easier said than done!
+Setting goals for permaculture design projects is super important, but sometimes this task is easier said than done!

 Here are some tools to help you:

 Working through a set of questions and receiving feedback from stakeholders in your project will help you clarify your own goals as well as develop an idea of what you can realistically hope to achieve with the project.

 Check out this article about interviewing stakeholders, and use the sample below to create your own, then conduct interviews of yourself and the other people who will be involved in your project.

 Sample Interview Questionnaire on setting goals for permaculture design projects by Jude Hobbs (she was Heather Jo’s first teacher)

 When we start out as permaculture designers, there is a natural urge to rush it.
 Draw a map, scribble out some interconnected permaculture project ideas, and start digging!

 Make time to get your goals and priorities crystal clear.
 Inhale.
 Study.
 Refine.
 Revel.
 And create a set of SMARTER goals.

 SMARTER stands for Specific, Measurable, Achievable, Relevant, Time-bound, Ecological, and Rewarding.
 SMARTER goals are an important strategy for taking your goals and translating them into a plan.

 As you refine your goals, you’ll need to refer back to your ethical commitments, and consider the biological, socioeconomic, and personal/emotional costs and benefits, should these goals be accomplished.
 This brings us to tool #3: